 Heat Alert: How to Help Animals in Distress

-You can: provide the pet with a bowl of water; create a shady area for it lie down in; set up a water sprinkler the animal can walk through; knock on the doors of neighbors to see if anyone has access to the animal's house.
+If the pet is found outside, you can: provide the pet with a bowl of water; create a shady area for it lie down in; apply cool, damp towels to its body; set up a water sprinkler or kiddie pool; or knock on the doors of neighbors to see if anyone has access to the animal's house.
 If possible, bring the pet into your own home.

-OHS and your local police agency typically are able to respond only to calls about pets who may not survive without immediate help.
+OHS, county animal control and your local police agency typically are able to respond only to calls about pets who may not survive without immediate emergency help.